dsc-courses/dsc106-2025-sp/syllabus.md

 present your Final Project work to course staff, faculty in HDSI, and our industry partners.
 This showcase will take place during our regularly scheduled Final Exam slot in the HDSI MPR.
-We will announce logistical details of this showcase on Ed. **All DSC 106 students will be required to attend the Final Project Showcase.**
+We will announce logistical details of this showcase via email. **All DSC 106 students will be required to attend the Final Project Showcase.**

 ### Office Hours